-There are 4 key factors to consider when looking for a resume example to use:
+There are five factors to consider when choosing a resume example:

 Let’s dive into how to select the right resume example, one step at a time.

 Before choosing a resume example, consider the kind of job you want and the industry you’d like to work in.
 Look for resume examples based on similar jobs that are submitted by others or recommended by career services experts.
 If those resume examples worked for someone else, they may work for you, too!
 The same goes for choosing a resume example based on industry.
 If you previously managed a team in retail and now want a job managing a team in a small office, know that resume examples are likely different for each.
-Pick the example that best matches your desired industry.
+Pick the example that best matches the job you want in your chosen industry.

 Review your work history and ask yourself: “What industry did I work in?”
 “What did I work on?”
 Answering these questions will help you decide which resume example to use.

-By industry: Speed up your search for a resume example by identifying core aspects of your previous industry.
+- By industry: Speed up your search for a resume example by identifying core requirements and competencies of your previous industry.
 For example, if your past industry was engineering, you can avoid or seek out specific resume examples depending on whether you want to stay in the industry or not.

-By tasks: Reviewing previous tasks helps you determine whether you can use them in your next job.
-Let’s consider one example: A food services job is available and you have supply management skills — you can apply for it!
-If you don’t have that skill, you should avoid it.
-So you should look for resume examples specifically tailored for jobs in food management.
+- By tasks: Reviewing previous tasks helps you determine whether you can use them in your next job.
+Let’s consider one example: You have supply management and production operations skills, and you are considering working in the food services industry.
+You should look for resume examples specifically tailored for jobs in food services management and operations.
 You can follow the same logical process for any job!

 Selecting a resume example with a format and design suitable for your needs is important.
 Resume formats structure the way in which you organize your resume: your work history, your previous job tasks and your specific achievements.

-Here are some factors to consider about format when considering which resume example to choose:
+Here are some factors to consider when considering with resume format to choose:

 Length of work experience (inexperienced versus experienced)